NikolaiRadke/Noko/README.md

 ├── howto_compile/
 |   Manual how compile the sketches in your Arduino IDE and precompiled sketches.
 |   └── precompiled/
-|       Precompiled hex-files and windows tools
+|       Precompiled hex-files and windows tools.
 |       ├── Deutsch/
-|       |   German Versions
+|       |   German Versions.
 |       ├── English/
-|       |   English Versions
+|       |   English Versions.
 |       ├── Flashtool/
-|       |   Linux firmware flasher
+|       |   Linux firmware flasher.
 |       └── avrdude_win/
-|           Avrdude files for windows/
+|           Avrdude files for windows.
 |
 ├── manual/
-|   NOKO manual in PDF format and a template for a packaging desin.
+|   NOKO manual in PDF format and a template for a packaging design.
 |   └── scribus/
 |       Source documents for Scribus with all illustrations and fonts.
 |